US Border Officials Haven't Properly Verified Visitor Passports For More Than a Decade Due To Improper Software - Slashdot

 ...
 The ReadID app is not.
 So you don't know what they do with the data they collect.

-We all know it's security theatre (Score:3, Funny)
+We all know it's security theatre (Score:5, Insightful)

 This episode of security theatre is brought to you by CBP (Customs and Border Patrol) part of the larger circus called the DHS (Department of Homeland Security) which is now the largest federal law enforcement agency.
 We can't figure out if your passport is legit but take off your shoes and don't even think of taking those nail-clippers or toothpaste on that airplane.
 Someone should start a Dilbert-like DHS comic strip and make T-Shirts we people can wear when going through security.